Ray Carey (swimmer): 1996 Atlanta Olympics

 Carey represented the United States at the 1996 Summer Olympics in Atlanta, Georgia.
 He competed in the preliminary heats of the men's 200-meter butterfly event, and posted a time of 2:01.10, finishing twenty-first overall.
+Russian Dennis Pankratov won the 200-meter fly that year with a time of 1:56.51, with Carey's American teammate Tom Malchow taking the silver in 1:57.44, and Australian Scott Goodman taking the bronze with a time of 1:57.48.
+In the highly competitive international field, Carey finished about 3.62 seconds out of contending for the bronze medal, having swum a time 3.34 seconds slower than his time in the finals of the Olympic trials.